Portland Community College | Portland, Oregon Portland Community College

 Southeast Campus Success Coach

 I am excited to work with students who are going further in their education.
 Drawing from personal experience, I discovered my career path when I started taking classes as an ESL student at PCC.
 Step by step, I learned how to navigate college.
 I experienced the transfer process to a four-year university.
-As a first generation student, I understand the responsibility to support and to empower future generations.
+As a first-generation student, I understand the responsibility to support and empower future generations.
 I have witnessed resilience in individuals through life struggles when trying to accomplish career goals.
 Furthermore, I witness transformation during those processes.
 I love to hear students’ college and career dreams and help them find the path to achieve them.
 As a transfer program specialist, it is an honor to support students’ career and academic goals.

 Flamur Velhapi